 If you’re upgrading: uninstall the old binary, pull the new image, re-run the install script.
 Your ~/.claude config dir and session history survive the rename untouched.

 claudebox isn’t just a wrapper anymore.
-It’s six different interfaces to Claude Code running inside Docker:
+It’s seven different interfaces to Claude Code running inside Docker:

 Install